neooblaster/zcl_log_util/README.md

 ## Getting Start

-The ``ZCL_LOG_UTIL`` project comes with an example program that contains and uses all of the functionality offered by the class.
+The ``ZCL_LOG_UTIL`` project comes with example programs that contain and uses all functionalities offered by the class.
 Its goal is to allow all users to have an example of a precise use, method call or implementation of a feature for their projects.
 There is nothing worse than having the method without understanding how to use